 Improvements in methods to diagnose children with developmental disorders such Autism Spectrum Disorders will increase the number of children and young adults needing occupational therapy, the BLS said.

-Occupational therapy assistants had an average salary of $59,900 in May 2014.
-Those working for home healthcare services had the highest average pay of $67,200, while assistants at skilled nursing facilities had the second highest average salary of $60,800, the BLS said.
+Occupational therapy assistants had a median annual salary of $59,010 in May 2016.
+Those working for home healthcare services had the highest average pay of $66,430, while assistants at skilled nursing facilities had the second highest average salary of $64,710, the BLS said.

 Employment opportunities and potential salary ranges can be affected by a number of factors, including a candidate’s educational attainment and professional experience, as well as by regional market conditions.